-This Appendix contains some examples to assist or determine whether a particular service is an Outsourced Service.
+This Appendix contains some examples to assist with the determination of whether a particular service is an Outsourced Service.

 Members are cautioned that the determination of whether a particular service is an Outsourced Service is a matter to be judged based on the particular facts and circumstances of the Engagement.
 The examples contained in this Appendix are provided for illustrative purposes only and are not intended to be, and cannot be, all inclusive.
-The examples are not a substitute for reading the full text of APES GN 30 to determine whether the Member or another party is providing a Outsourced Service.
+The examples are not a substitute for reading the full text of APES GN 30 to determine whether the Member or another party is providing an Outsourced Service.
 In all of the examples presented below it is assumed that there are no unmentioned facts which would be relevant to the consideration as to whether the service provided is an Outsourced Service.

 A Member in Public Practice is a partner in a four partner Firm, which has a staff member taking parental leave for a period of 12 months.
 The Member's Firm enters into an agreement with the family company of the staff member to process Small and Medium Enterprises (SME) ledgers and complete draft income tax returns for some of the Firm's Clients.
 The arrangement covers approximately 35 Clients that the staff member served before taking parental leave.
 The Firm has approximately 800 SME Clients.
-SC66

 The Firm is Outsourcing this activity to the family company of the former staff member.
 The key issue is whether the services constitute a Material Business Activity.
 The Material Business Activity assessment should be performed from the Firm's and the Clients' perspectives.
-SC66

 This Outsourcing arrangement covers less than 5% of Firm's Clients and thus may not be a Material Business Activity from the Firm's perspective.
 However, it may be a Material Business Activity due to the unique circumstances of the Client.
-The Member needs to consider whether there is potential that if the service is not delivered, the Client's operations will be materially impacted.
-For example, if a substantial proportion of Professional Services provided to one Client is Outsourced then the Outsourcing arrangement may be a Material Business Activity from that Client's perspective and the arrangement is likely to require consideration of APES GN 30.
-SC14,SC21,SC63
+The Member should consider whether there is potential that if the service is not delivered, the Client's operations will be materially impacted.
+For example, if a substantial proportion of Professional Services provided to one Client is Outsourced then the Outsourcing arrangement may be a Material Business Activity from that Client's perspective and the Member should refer to the guidance in APES GN 30.

 A Member in Public Practice is a partner in a four partner Firm which has a staff member taking parental leave for a period of 12 months.
 The Member's Firm enters into an agreement with the family company of the staff member to process SME ledgers and complete draft income tax returns for some of the Firm's Clients.
 The arrangement covers approximately 35 Clients that the staff member served before taking parental leave, which amounts to approximately 10% of the Firm's professional fees.
 The Firm has approximately 800 SME Clients.
-SC66

 The Firm is Outsourcing this activity to the family company of the former staff member.
 The key issue is whether the services constitute a Material Business Activity.
 The Material Business Activity assessment should be performed by the Member in Public Practice from the Firm's and the Clients' perspectives.
-SC63, SC66

-The Outsourcing activity impacts on 10% of the Firm's revenue base and therefore may be considered a Material Business Activity from the Firm's perspective and thus the Professional Service is likely to require consideration of APES GN 30.
+The Outsourcing activity impacts on 10% of the Firm's revenue base and therefore may be considered a Material Business Activity from the Firm's perspective and thus the Member should refer to the guidance in APES GN 30.

 Depending on the circumstances, it may also be considered a Material Business Activity from the Client's perspective.
-SC63